dynamo/dynamo/README.md

 Documentation for Dynamo is available at [elixir-lang.org/docs/dynamo](http://elixir-lang.org/docs/dynamo).

+**WARNING:** Dynamo is currently alpha-software.

 # Installation

 As an alpha-software, Dynamo installation is a bit manual but can be done in few steps:

-1. Ensure you are on Elixir v0.8.1 and you have [rebar](https://github.com/basho/rebar) installed (both available on homebrew)
+1. Ensure you are on Elixir master and you have [rebar](https://github.com/basho/rebar) installed (both available on homebrew)

 2. Clone this repository and go to its directory